Cologne, Germany Port Guide

 - Comfortable walking shoes for exploring the city

-- An umbrella or rain jacket, especially in spring and autumn
+- An umbrella or raincoat, especially in autumn and winter

 - A reusable water bottle to stay hydrated while touring